Where Should Trucks Drive in Windsor?

 Key Issues

-- Which roads should be designated as truck routes?
+- Which streets should be designated as truck routes?

 How to Participate

-- If you have feedback, you can still register as a delegate or submit comments to City Council.
+- Register as a delegate or submit comments to City Council before the committee meeting.

 What Happened

 The Truck Route Study was endorsed by City Council on July 14, 2025.
-Implementation of the new truck route network is expected in the third quarter of 2025.
-The study went through four phases including public consultation events and surveys, resulting in a phased implementation plan spanning 0-5 years and 6-20 years.
+Implementation is expected in the third quarter of 2025.
+The study went through four phases including public consultation events and questionnaires.

 Key Documents